mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/source-profile.md

 ### bool Equals([SourceProfile other](/reference/datagate/datagate-providers/source-profile.html))

 Determines whether the current instance of  is equal to the specified instance.

+#### Remarks
+This method is used to compare the current instance with another instance of the SourceProfile class.
+The comparison is based on the properties of the instances.

 ```cs
 bool Equals(SourceProfile other)